MarkoGodra/TopicServer/README.md

 ###Starting the server

-Server listens for connections bouth from subscribers and from publishers.
+Server listens for connections both from subscribers and from publishers.
 It _distinguishes_ subscribers from publisher _over the port_ they used to connect to server.
 That being said, ports **need to be provided** to server when starting it, because there are no default ports.
 This is done using -s and -p flag for subscribers, publishers respectively.
 If you don't provide right flags you will see error codes:
 * 1 - Number of arguments is not valid.
 * 2 - Flags are not correctly set.
 * 3 - Invalid flag is used.